 State legislators, already confronting a budget shortfall of more than $15 billion this fiscal year, have balked at giving Kelso the funds, but Kelso has been granted a broad set of powers to trump their authority.

 "Fiscally, the state is near bankrupt.
 So do I want to take this money and cause chaos and pandemonium?
 No," Kelso told the newspaper.
 "But I have a court order and I must move forward."

-Kelso, who has built a reputation as the state's "Mr. Fix-It," continues to teach at Pacific McGeorge while working as court-appointed federal receiver for the prison system's hospitals.
+Kelso, who has built a reputation as the state's "Mr. Fix-It," continues to teach at McGeorge while working as court-appointed federal receiver for the prison system's hospitals.
 He is teaching Remedies and Issues in Government Lawyering this fall.
 In the spring semester, he will teach a Government Law, Theory & Practice Seminar.